-On my past few morning walks, Ive been signs of springtime in South Texas.
+On my past few morning walks, Ive been seeing signs of springtime in South Texas.

 The trees are leafing out and the roses are blooming again.

 Sadly, back home in Saskatchewan, Canada, they’re still enduring a very harsh winter.
-Many are saying they don’t recall a winter this severe for many years.
+Many are saying they don’t recall a winter this severe for over 60 years.

 On the one hand, I’m happy we’ve missed that.
 On the other, I feel guilty.
 This winter in South Texas hasn’t been as warm as usual either, but even on our worst weather days here, we’re not even remotely close to what folks are experiencing at home.